Many people confuse copy proofreading and copy editing. So what is the difference and which do you need to hire?

 Nowadays, as software improves, the need for someone to proofread for spelling and grammar errors diminishes.
 In fact, I have mentioned before that I don’t hire a proofreader but use the software Whitesmoke for my proofing needs.
-(NOTE: As of November 2016, Whitesmoke no longer works.
-Company may have gone out of business.)
 This is a comprehensive grammar checker that will blow away what Microsoft Word does.
 Of course no software can completely replace having someone proof your work.

 Many proofreaders charge by the hour while others charge by the word.
 And many copy editors also offer proofreading as part of their services.

 While proofreading is done at the end, an editor may work over long periods of time with a writer until the manuscript is perfected.
 It is a much more involved process that can take months.
 And while some may argue editing also refers to finding typos and grammar errors, editing involves one major factor that proofreading does not: content.

 A copy editor reads your work and makes corrections so it follows the conventions of good writing.
 They can find flaws in your story or help you flesh out a sub-plot.
 They refine word choices and make sure the manuscript’s syntax is smooth.
 The copy editor may suggest reorganizing, recommend changes to chapter titles and call out lapses in logic or sequential slip-ups.
 They will ensure continuity through chapters and ensure dialog is believable.